 - One of MATH 2203 or MATH 3343;

-- Three credit hours in Mathematics, Statistics, or Computer Science, chosen in consultation with the Department of Mathematical Sciences; BA 3623 or ECON 3665 may be accepted as substitutions.
+- Three credit hours in Mathematics, Statistics, or Computer Science, chosen in consultation with the Department of Mathematics and Statistics; BA 3623 or ECON 3665 may be accepted as substitutions.